DocNow/twarc/README.md

 or html, extracting the usernames, referenced urls, and the like.
 If you create a script that is handy please send me a pull request :-)

+For example lets say you want to create a wall of tweets that mention 'nasa':

+    % twarc.py nasa
+    % utils/wall.py nasa-20130306102105.json > nasa.html

 License
 -------